Reprinted from old DTM; originally posted September 2009, small edits 2010 and 2014, major edit 2015, small edits 2019 and 2022.

 While there are examples of “oom-pah” in Chopin, Liszt and Brahms, you don’t need to groove for European piano music.
 In stride piano, clave is essential.
 James P. Johnson will always be one of the finest examples of the stride “feel.”

 “Keep Off the Grass” (10/21) F Major.
 Part of the real Harlem stride style is how full the right hand is against the “oom-pah” below.
 A constant constellations of double notes (and sometimes chords) brassily sing on top.
-The first strain of “Keep Off the Grass” has a mysterious chromatic “thumb line” (the lower note of the dyads and chords) that, if isolated, would be quite Monkish in nature.
+The first strain of “Keep Off the Grass” has a mysterious chromatic “thumb line” (the lower note of the dyads and chords) that, if isolated, would be just like Thelonious Monk.

 The last strain and its variants are made up of falling diminished chords.
-After nearly a century of increasingly advanced jazz harmony, it’s hard to hear them as provocative today.
+After nearly a century of increasingly advanced jazz harmony, it’s hard to hear parallel diminished chords as provocative today.
 In 1921, though, I’m pretty sure James P. would have meant those chain sequences to mean uncertainty and perhaps even sadness, the tear beneath the smile.